AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 TimeSeries represents the second type of ObjectProperty in our ManPy Extension.
 At each production step, TimeSeries generates a configurable amount of data points in a certain time frame.
-Let' have a look at a simple example:
+Let's have a look at a simple example:

 .. code-block:: python